-The documentation and the software included with this product are copyrighted 2016 by Brainchild Electronic Co.
-Ltd. All rights are reserved.
-Brainchild Electronic Co., Ltd. reserves the right to make improvements in the products described in this manual at any time without notice.
+The documentation and the software included with this product are copyrighted in 2016 by the manufacturer.
+All rights are reserved.
+The manufacturer reserves the right to make improvements in the products described in this manual at any time without notice.

-No part of this manual may be reproduced/copied/translated or transmitted in any form or by any means without the prior written permission of Brainchild Electronic Co., Ltd. The information we supply is believed to be accurate and reliable as of this printing.
+No part of this manual may be reproduced/copied/translated or transmitted in any form or by any means without the prior written permission of the manufacturer.
+The information we supply is believed to be accurate and reliable as of this printing.
 However, we assume no responsibility for its use.